 The bad?
 It’s really hard to share an honest opinion when you’re being wooed.
 You don’t want to offend your hosts, especially when they’re footing the bill and pulling out all the stops, but it’s a delicate balancing act between your journalistic integrity and the truth.

 How You Can Do It: Get your klout up.
 Start a blog.
 Not a writer?
 Start a photo journal.
 Grow your social networks and get people to notice you.
 Offer your services as a trade — photos and promotion for hotel stays or activities.
 Anyone can do it, it’s all about how motivated you are and how much time you’re willing to dedicate to getting followers or honing a marketable skill.
 Want to make yourself even more valuable?
 Set yourself apart by using drones or taking up underwater photography.

 Method 5: Won a Contest

 The good?
 There’s no catch.
 If you’re chosen as a winner, usually you don’t owe the company anything (unless you’re chosen as a correspondent of some sort).

 The bad?
-Submitting entries can be time consuming with no promise to reward.
+Submitting entries and garnering votes can be time consuming with no promise to reward.
 If you’re a really talented photographer, writer, or videographer, etc., though, it may be worth it.
 You also usually have to pay the applicable taxes on the prize if you win.

 How You Can Do It: I have a Google alert setup for contests and sweepstakes.
 Often times, I also search twitter or Instagram for those same hashtags.
 Look for words like #win #sweeps #contest and determine if the requirements match your skill set.
 Looking to improve your skills to increase your chances?
 Take a travel photography class.
 And don’t be afraid to annoy your friends for votes, they are your #1 fans, after all.